ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.04 FLStock/FLStock.md

 # The FLStock class

 An FLStock is mean to represent the population dynamics of a given stock.
 The quantitative data that need to be measured and  popultate the FlStock are the following
 All quantities in a stock are stored in FLQuant objects.
 This allows for storage of by e.g. age or length, in years, units, seasons and areas.

-catch        # FLQuant holding the total catch (landings plus discards) in weight for all quants
+* catch: # FLQuant holding the total catch (landings plus discards) in weight for all quants

 catch.n      # FLQuant holding the catch in numbers by quant